 Mortality, Love, Ethics, Civilization, Divine Presence, Human Body, Modernity, The Natural World, and Constructed Spaces.
 The Sentinel watches and reports back to us in a voice that is timeless and worthy of trust.
 Whether describing renewal and regeneration, the despair brought on by global capitalism, or a place where decay and loss meet their antithesis, A. F. Moritz's magisterial voice, rare insight, and supple craft are on impressive display.

-Winner of the Griffin Poetry Prize 2009
+- Winner Griffin Poetry Prize, 2009